 Full-Body At-Home Workout for Weight Loss

-- 10 kettlebell squat catches
+- 10 kettlebell squat to high pulls

 - 10 rotate-elevates (each side)